jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Are you okay?
 Financially, I mean—"

-"I'm a forty-two-year-old woman with a business degree and seventeen years of architectural experience I never used.
+"I'm a forty-two-year-old woman with a business degree and seventeen years of architectural experience I never used because your father wanted me home.
 I'll figure it out."
 She laughed softly.
 "I'm terrified.
 But I think that means I'm doing the right thing."

 "Fear means you understand what you're risking," Ethan said.

 "Exactly.
 Now tell me about this contract.
 What are you really thinking?"

-Ethan looked at me, at my parents reading the newspaper in the living room, at the kitchen where we'd made coffee together like normal people with normal lives.
+Ethan looked at me, at my parents reading the newspaper in the living room but definitely listening, at the kitchen where we'd made coffee together like normal people with normal lives.

 "I'm thinking," he said slowly, "that I need to actually read it.
 All of it.
 Understand what I'd be agreeing to."